tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 - Use on screen instructions to update drivers if needed, otherwise move on to transfer DB wallet.

 ### Transfer DB Wallet to swingbench client machine
-Unless you have already moved the wallet to your Dev Client machine in an earlier lab, follow the steps in Lab 2: **Connect securely with Visual Studio code**.
+If you have not downloaded the wallet already to your Dev Client machine in an earlier lab, follow the steps in Lab 2: **Connect securely with Visual Studio code** to download the wallet.

 ## Task 2: Connect swingbench application to Autonomous database